alexanderbazhenoff/scripts-pipelines-and-tiny-tools/backup/kvm_vm_backup/README.md

     </channel>
 ```

-- Please avoid the name included to another names of virtual machines in `--stoped` mode, e.g "test" and "test-24".
+- Please avoid the name included to another name of virtual machines in `--stoped` mode, e.g.: "test" and "test-24".
-  Otherwise, the time of creating backups will be increased on every include.
+  Otherwise, the time of creating backups will be increased on every including.
 - There is no power-on detection in `--active` mode.
 Anyway the backup up of powered-off machine in `--active` mode will
   work and the machine boots up.